-- 18) All boxing within communal areas is plywood and has previously been highlighted to be upgraded as part of a future program. - 19)Access to the common roof space is via a hatch above the stairwell.
+- 16) All boxing within communal areas is plywood and has previously been highlighted to be upgraded as part of a future program. - 17)Access to the common roof space is via a hatch above the stairwell.

-20) The fire rating of the individual floor mats to the communal areas is unknown.
-The resident of flat 6 was requested to remove the bathroom mat that was present outside their door at the time of the visit.
+18) The fire rating of the individual floor mats to the communal areas is unknown.